-The Open Spaces Strategy 2013 found that playground provision in our towns is at an appropriate level and identified the possible need for more playgrounds in some areas over the next twenty years depending on growth.
+The Parks and Open Spaces Strategy found that playground provision in our towns is currently adequate but identified the need for more playgrounds in some areas over the next thirty years depending on growth.

 - A To provide a range of play opportunities across the district. - B To provide playground equipment in reserves where it is appropriate to the purpose, use and character of the reserve.